 Once we had the beds and the ice, we went to the big new Dutch Supermarket, Van den Tweel, and stopped at the cheap goods market for a rice cooker and coffee maker.
 These turned out to be life savers.
 Of course the coffee maker needed electricity.
 Fortunately we had some.
 We even had outlets above the counter top.
 In Steve’s bad old days he cooked all his meals in a rice cooker in a rented room.
 He rinsed the vegetables in the bathroom, cut them up on cardboard, and plunked the rice in.
 He let the rice cook to a certain point of chewiness, added the broccoli and carrots, and let the cycle finish out.
 With olive oil it made a nice meal.
 We had some excellent Dutch chocolate too.

-I was woken up by a donkey braying that sounded as if it were just outside the window, a few feet from my head.
-It was an enormous jolt.
+After a relatively quiet Sunday walking around, swimming in the sea, we turned into the one big bed we had so far.
+At 3:00 a.m.
+I shot straight up in bead, woken by an enormous jolt.
+It sounded as if a donkey was braying just outside the window, a few feet from my head.
 If I had brushed up against a large furry beast in bed next to me the shock would’ve paled in contrast.
 A donkey braying sounds like a hacksaw stuck in a tree, wielded by a disturbed, violent, but ultimately ineffective person.
 One can hardly imagine that it is a love call, so strangled and pathetic are the tones, so impotent does it sound.
 So hopeless.
 Lying in bed, bones rattling, I wondered what donkeys could possibly be communicating to each other with it.
+Acute misery?
+A festering boil?
 Existential dread?
 That they are domesticated animals now makes them a conduit to existential dread for us.

 Steve, lucky for him, was getting juice in the kitchen at the time of the donkey explosion.
 For him it wasn’t that loud, he said.
-He was pretty certain it wasn’t in the yard.
+He was pretty certain that the donkey wasn’t in the yard.
 He said that donkeys are loud, it could have been somewhere in the neighborhood and we would have heard it.
 We’ve seen donkeys in fields, and along the roadways, but certainly not in the yard.
 It’s true that I’m somewhat sensitive to noise, always have been.

 The third and fourth nights belonged to one dog, who I later named Bollocks for the size of his testicles, and his gall.